In the 1970s our forests were home to over 20,000 capercaillie. Since then we've lost the equivalent of one capercaillie every single day.

 More recently the Capercaillie Framework, produced by a number of organisations, set out a series of recommendations to help secure the long-term future of our capercaillie.
 The Cairngorms Capercaillie Project has adopted a number of these recommendations.

-Across the Cairngorms National Park, the project, estates and reserves all continue to work hard for capercaillie as the species remains in a parlous state and still needs our help.
+Across the Cairngorms National Park, estates and reserves continue to work hard for capercaillie as the species remains in a precarious position and still needs our help.
 This ongoing need is not unusual when dealing with a highly vulnerable species.